SFDigitalServices/form-jekyll/README.md

 - "Less than" or "greater than" conditionals for number fields
 - Markdown-formatted content

 Since YAML is easy to read, non-technical colleagues can easily give feedback on form design and content inside a GitHub pull request.
 And because GitHub Pages uses Jekyll, you can easily deploy a form to a webpage and send the link to external stakeholders.

+### The admin panel

+Since you're building a prototype, you're also able to preview your forms at different levels of abstraction: you can see all pages on the same screen, or toggle all conditionally hidden fields.

+To toggle these settings, press `Command + Option + .` or `Control + Option + .` when viewing a prototype.

 ### Example